-- 1. operate flights in either or both directions; - 2. combine different flight numbers within one aircraft operation;

-- 3. serve behind, intermediate, and beyond points and points in the territories of the Parties on the routes in any combination and in any order; - omit stops at any point or points; - 5. transfer traffic from any of its aircraft to any of its other aircraft at any point on the routes; and - 6. serve points behind any point in its territory with or without change of aircraft or flight number and may hold out and advertise such services to the public as through services;

-without directional or geographic limitation and without loss of any right to carry traffic otherwise permissible under this Agreement; provided that, with the exception of all-cargo services, the service serves a point in the territory of the Party designating the airline.
+- 1. operate flights in either or both directions; - 2. combine different flight numbers within one aircraft operation; - 3. serve behind, intermediate, and beyond points and points in the territories of the Parties on the routes in any combination and in any order; - 4. omit stops at any point or points; - 5. transfer traffic from any of its aircraft to any of its other aircraft at any point on the routes; and without directional or geographic limitation and without loss of any right to carry traffic otherwise permissible under this Agreement; provided that, with the exception of all-cargo services, the service serves a point in the territory of the Party designating the airline.